KareemSolimanDev/OOBS-Object_Oriented_Bank_System/README.md

 ## Project notes.

-1. I don't study how to do SDLC steps **yet**, but i will try make them by name meaning.
+1. I didn't study how to do SDLC steps **yet**, but i will try make them by name meaning.

 ***